department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/topline.md

 1. After signing in using the prototype, **3 of 10 participants didn't recognize that they were actually signed in** because the user interface didn't change much.
 The subtle change of "Sign in" to "Sign out" (mobile) or "Cameron" (desktop) wasn't enough for everyone to notice.
 1. After signing in, ***2 of 5 phone users* had difficulty finding the Auth menu** (under "Cameron" in the mobile header menu); the other 3 found it easily.
 1. After signing in, ***2 of 5 desktop users* had difficulty finding the Auth menu** (by clicking on "Cameron"); the other 3 found it easily.
 Results might have been different if the menu had shown the participant's real name.
 Interesting that the same number of desktop and mobile users had difficulty.
 1. After signing in and opening the Auth menu, **all participants readily clicked on the Profile menu**.
-However, 2 participants then wondered aloud if they should try *My VA* instead (didn't work in the prototype).
+However, 2 participants then wondered aloud if they should try *My VA* instead (which didn't work in the prototype).

 ### Footer
 10. **Four of 5 participants on phones had difficulty understanding the differences between the accordions in the mobile footer** *(Information for, More resources, Connect with us, and Contact us)*.
 One person said that "Connect with us" and "Contact us" seemed too similar and thus confusing.
 During the sessions, all four opened up one accordion after the other, scanning for relevant links and not understanding what might be in each from its name.
 Perhaps the accordion names could be made more meaningful and distinctive.